 We ask that each covenant group engage in some sort of community service project at least once each year.
 This could be something to help our church, or it could be something to help the larger community.
 (See below!)

-As stated above, we ask covenant groups to engage in a community service project at least once each year.
+We ask covenant groups to engage in a community service project at least once each year.
 Your service project could be directed toward First Unitarian Church or toward the larger community.
 Here are some examples and possibilities:

 Has your covenant group engaged in a service project that you would like to let others know about?
 If so, please contact Rev. David Herndon at firstname.lastname@example.org so that we can include your idea here.